prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info Already running a node?

 This guidance is targeted at new users.
-If you're already running a node, see [Prepare for The Merge](../prepare-for-merge.md) for guidance targeted at current users.
+If you're already running a node, see [Prepare for The Merge](../prepare-for-merge.md).

 :::